bootdotdev/blog/content/python/python-projects-for-beginners.md

 ### 4. Make a login system, [Part 1](https://www.youtube.com/watch?v=RHu3mQodroM) and [Part 2](https://www.youtube.com/watch?v=SUC1aTu092w&t=0s)

-This Python project for beginners is great for anybody who wants to be a future web developer.
+This Python project is great for anybody who wants to be a future web developer.
 Every good website needs a login system, and the great news is you can do that with Python.
 This option is less of a passion project and more of a practical project but it will teach you a lot of skills you need and the outcome is an interactive system that really works.

 Rather than a written tutorial, you should watch these two YouTube videos to learn how to make a login system.
 They walk you through both the practical steps of what code you're going to need, as well as the more theoretical steps explaining the concepts behind what you're making.